orsonteodoro/oiledmachine-overlay/README.md

 | dev-util/pullp | This is an Electron based pull request monitoring program.
 | dev-util/geeks-diary | This is an Electron based diary / notetaker for programmers.
 | dev-util/lepton | This is a programmer reusable code snipplet manager based on Electron and able to sync with Gist.
+| app-editors/epic-journal | This is an Electron based encrypted journal.